Radico/statictest/README.md

 is generated from the "post" name in pelican.
 A post can have multiple locations, which will be indexed numerically, but so far each post only has one.
-If Adobe Target responds with an offer for the location, then its content is written into the DOM using jQuery.
+If Adobe Target responds with an offer for the location, then its content is written into the DOM also using Adobe Target.

+### How to use a contact identity

+Add the query string `?thirdPartyId=` to the URL and set the value to the contact's thirdPartyId value used in Adobe Target.

 ## Developing